rakhimov/scram/doc/description.rst

 The default values of the parameters can be used for initial runs before adjusting them for accuracy and performance.

+- Run ``scram --help`` to see all the flags and options for analysis.

+- Analyses may use a lot of time and computing resources depending on the complexity of the model.
+  You can adjust SCRAM flags and parameters to reduce these demands.

+- All analyses can be run with logging.
+  The logging system outputs useful information for figuring out limiting bottlenecks.
+  This information can be used for debugging and testing purposes.

 Fault Tree Analysis
 ===================